Try Tap to Pay on iPhone

 Transaction Data means any data generated by Zeller in the processing of a Transaction, and includes any data produced as the result of processing, or failing to process, a Transaction, but excludes Card Data.

 Unlawful Act means, collectively and individually, when Zeller's involvement in a Transaction or performance of any service in respect of that Transaction might in any way cause Zeller to:

 Zeller Account has the meaning given to it under clause 11.

-Zeller Legacy Card has the meaning given to it under clause 12.
+Zeller Savings Account has meaning given to it under clause 11(f).

 Zeller Services has the meaning given to that term in clause 1(a).